vladoCimb/harman_demo/README.md

 }
 ```

-- If you found this interesting there another README in app_ui package that describe some practices and usage of app_ui
+- If you found this interesting there another README in app_ui package that describe some practices and usage of app_ui: [app_ui README](./packages/app_ui/README.md)

 ---

 ## Getting Started 🚀

-This project contains 3 flavors:
+This project contains 2 flavors:

 - staging
 - production